 More articles Thursday 25 February 2016 11:00am

-Irvine Welsh and Robert Carlyle discuss the infamous Begbie in an exclusive Book Festival event
+Trainspotting writer Irvine Welsh and actor Robert Carlyle launch The Blade Artist in an exclusive Booked! event

-Can a man such as Trainspotting’s iconic, volcanic Francis Begbie ever fully escape a blood-soaked past?
-Irvine Welsh’s new novel confronts the reader once again with his most devilish and destructive figure – now seemingly mellowed by the Californian sun.
-The Blade Artist finds Begbie, newly named Jim Francis, living with his wife and daughters and working as a successful sculptor in the USA.
-When the son he barely knew is killed back home, Begbie’s new life is set on a collision course with his violent history and the enemies it holds.
-Reformed artist or repressed psychopath: which side of this deeply divided man will win out?
+Can a man like the iconic, volcanic Francis Begbie ever escape a blood-soaked past?
+The Blade Artist confronts us once again with Welsh’s most devilish, destructive figure, now living as a successful sculptor in the USA.
+When the son he barely knew is killed back home, Begbie’s new life is set on a collision course with his violent history.
+Reformed artist or repressed psychopath: which side will win out?

-Tickets will be available from The Usher Hall from 10am on Friday 26 February, priced £12 (£10 concessions) and seating is allocated.
-The Usher Hall Box office is open 10.00am to 5.30pm Monday to Saturday, Tel 0131 228 1155 or https://tickets.usherhall.co.uk.
-Copies of The Blade Artist will be available to purchase at the event.
+Tickets will be available from The Usher Hall from 10am on Friday 26 February, priced £12 (£10 concessions), and copies of The Blade Artist will be available to purchase at the event.

-This event is part of the Edinburgh International Book Festival’s Booked! programme, supported by players of People’s Postcode Lottery.
-Booked! is the Edinburgh International Book Festival on the road around Scotland, throughout the year.
-A celebration of words and ideas, Booked! blends the very best from groups and organisations across the country with the energy and excitement of the August Book Festival.
-Produced in collaboration with a variety of partners, this wide-ranging programme of events and activities brings authors, artists and audiences together to inspire each other and to be inspired, to share stories and experiences, and bring books to life for people of all ages in their own communities.
+Part of our Booked! programme, supported by players of People’s Postcode Lottery.
+Booked! is Edinburgh International Book Festival on the road around Scotland, throughout the year.
+A celebration of words and ideas, Booked! brings authors, artists and audiences together to inspire each other and to be inspired, to share stories and experiences, and bring books to life for people of all ages in their own communities.